dpurgin/harbour-callrecorder/README.md

 ### Calls were recorded after installation but after reboot it doesn't work anymore

-Look into the settings page of the call recorder UI and see if 'Automatic startup' option is highlit.
+Look into the settings page of the call recorder UI and see if 'Automatic startup' option is highlighted.
 If not, tap on it to activate.
 If it remains unlit or goes lit for a short period of time and then back to unlit, please see next section.

 ### The calls are not recorded

-First, look into the Settings page of the call recorder UI and see if 'Active' option is highlit.
+First, look into the Settings page of the call recorder UI and see if 'Active' option is highlighted.
 If not, tap on it to activate.
 If it remains unlit or goes lit for a short period of time and then back to unlit, please read further.

 Please check if the service is enabled and running.
 You will need the Terminal application.
 Issue the following command in the terminal to make sure you have the latest status of systemd: